luisfbmelo/portfolio_v2/README.md

 - jekyll-paginate
 - jekyll-frontmatter-jsonify

+## Production ready
+Run `JEKYLL_ENV=production bundle exec jekyll serve` in order to serve as a production environment.
+This has a major effect in the `site.url`.

 ## License
 The project is licensed under **The MIT License (MIT)**, see the LICENSE file for more details.